Global synchronization beyond dense graphs: the case of threshold graphs

 or

-depending on whether or not it begins with a block of $0$'s.
-We focus on the first case; the second follows by an entirely analogous argument.
+where $U_i$ denotes a subsequence of $1$'s and $I_i$ denotes a subsequence of $0$'s.
+Without loss of generality, we focus on threshold graphs $G=(V,E)$ of the first sequence type; the second case follows by an entirely analogous argument.

-Given that $\boldsymbol{\theta}$ is a second-order stationary point of $E(\boldsymbol{\theta})$, we aim to show that $\theta_1 = \cdots = \theta_n$, and we proceed by induction.
-We proceed by induction.
+Let $\boldsymbol{\theta}$ be a second-order stationary point of the energy function $E_G(\boldsymbol{\theta})$ of the homogeneous Kuramoto model on $G$.
+We prove that $\boldsymbol{\theta}$ is a fully synchronized state by induction on $m$, where $m$ denotes the number of $1$-blocks counted from the end of the threshold sequence.

 For the base case, observe that all nodes within a block of $1$'s form a set of closed twins.
-Hence, at any second-order stationary point $\boldsymbol{\theta}$, the nodes in the last block $U_k$ must synchronize, as follows directly from Lemma~\ref{false-twins}.
+Hence, at any second-order stationary point $\boldsymbol{\theta}$, the nodes in the last block $U_k$ must synchronize, as follows directly from Corollary~\ref{cor:twins-sync}.